 If all you write is about how to write, then you are probably not a good writer.
-And at 18, I am not sure you know enough experience in writing anyway.
+And at 18, I am not sure you have enough experience in writing anyway.

-If you know a lot about writing, give us a piece of your genius.
+If you know much about writing, give us a piece of your genius.
 We want to read it.
-Don’t make it the only thing you write about, though.
+Don’t teach writing.
+At least, not yet.
+Don’t make it the only thing you write about.
 In a matter of time, your topics will start looking boring, repetitive, and lame.

 #12.
 Learn to be your own critic

 The first critic you will ever have is yourself.
 When I was starting to write fiction, my brother and a friend were supportive, always asking me to write more and telling me what to improve.
 They are my critics, but before then, I learned to look at my own work and criticize things.

 Not sure how to be your own critic?